Zoff-Tech/go-outbox/README.md

 ## Configuration Management

-The sidecar service is highly configurable, with support for `YAML` configuration files and environment variables.
+The sidecar service configurable, with support for `YAML` configuration files and `environment` variables.
----

-## Example: YAML Configuration for a Go Outbox Sidecar
+### Example: YAML Configuration for a Go Outbox Sidecar

 This YAML file (`sidecar.development.yaml`) provides a clear, human-readable way to configure your Go outbox sidecar service for a development environment.
 It demonstrates how you can manage all critical settings in one place, making your application easy to deploy and maintain.